rqlite/rqlite/README.md

 All responses from rqlite are in the form of JSON.

 ### Writing Data
 To write data successfully to the database, you must create at least 1 table.
-To do this, perform a HTTP POST, with a CREATE TABLE SQL command in the body of the request.
+To do this, perform a HTTP POST, with a CREATE TABLE SQL command encapsulated in a JSON array, in the body of the request.
 For example:

     curl -L -XPOST localhost:4001/db?pretty -d '
+    [
-    CREATE TABLE foo (id integer not null primary key, name text) '
+        "CREATE TABLE foo (id integer not null primary key, name text)" ]
+    '

 where `curl` is the [well known command-line tool](http://curl.haxx.se/).
 Passing `-L` to `curl` ensures the command will follow any redirect (HTTP status code 307) to the leader, if the node running on port 4001 is not the leader.